uw-pluverse/pluverse-latex-style-guide/README.md

 For table, you can use this website https://www.tablesgenerator.com/.
 Now it is more common to use the "booktab table style".

+[Here](reference/guide-tables.pdf) is a guide on how to design good-looking tables in LaTex by Markus Püschel.

 ## Write numbers in words.

 If you use numbers such as `1`, `2`, `100`, and `1000`, you should write `one`, `two`, `one hundred`, and `one thousand`.